What is Genioglossus Advancement?

-Genioglossus advancement is an inpatient sleep apnea surgery that pulls the primary muscle of the tongue (the genioglossus) forward, permanently repositioning the tongue to expand and stabilize the airway.
+Genioglossus advancement, also known as tongue advancement, is an inpatient sleep apnea surgery that pulls the primary muscle of the tongue (the genioglossus) forward, permanently repositioning the tongue to expand and stabilize the airway.
 The surgery makes it less likely that the tongue will collapse into the airway and obstruct breathing during sleep.
 It is often done in conjunction with other procedures, such as uvulopalatopharyngoplasty (UPPP) or maxillomandibular advancement surgery to treat more severe cases of sleep apnea.
-The procedure is performed in a hospital operating room under general anesthesia.
+Tongue advancement surgery is performed in a hospital operating room under general anesthesia.

 Why is genioglossus advancement performed?

-What are the benefits of genioglossus advancement surgery?
+What are the benefits of tongue advancement surgery?

 - Continued relief from airway obstruction